Venkat-Gorla/smartmeal-serverless/services/get-meals/elastic-search/README.md

 ### 🧱 `indexer.js`

-Code to index a meal into the OpenSearch domain along with validation and result checks
+Code to index a meal into the OpenSearch domain along with validation and result checks.

 ### 🧱 `query.js`